 - Contact the school and check that your provisions have been accommodated two weeks after submitting your Letter of Support.

-- ‘Formal’ exams are organised by UNSW Exams Branch and held during the exam period at the end of each teaching session.
+- ‘Formal’ exams are organised by the Exams Team and held during the exam period at the end of each teaching session.

-- Your agreed exam adjustments will automatically be recorded by Disability Services and sent through to Exams Branch staff.
+- Your agreed exam adjustments will automatically be recorded by Disability Services and sent through to the Exams Team.
 This will enable them to accommodate the requests for your formal exams at the end of the teaching session.

 - About two weeks before exams start, the official exam timetable for all students will be available on myUNSW.